-In this section, the performance of London Underground for the fourth quarter of the financial year 2016-17 is presented.
+In this section, the performance of London Underground for the first quarter of the financial year 2017-18 is presented.
 The key indicators focused on are those for which targets are set in the TfL business plan and those, which reflect the experience of London Underground's passengers.
 We are now reporting 'lost customer hours' (graph 21), a measure of performance that may be more meaningful for consumers.

 Excess Journey Time (EJT) measures the number of additional minutes added to a total journey because of delays.
 Graph 19 presents the EJT for each line on the Underground network over the last three periods making up (broadly) the quarter.
-The District and Circle & Hammersmith lines were affected by signalling related incidents and track related issues.
-The Piccadilly line suffered from flat wheels due to trains slipping on leaves.